sladewatkins/terms-of-service/terms-of-service.md

 Terms of Service
 Updated January 3, 2022

-Introduction
+# Introduction

-These terms and conditions (“Terms”) govern your use of Slade Rice Watkins ("Our", "We", "Us", “Website”); by using this Website, you accept these terms and conditions in full.
+These terms and conditions (“Terms”) govern your use of Slade Rice Watkins's ("Our", "We", "Us", “Website”, "Services") offerings.
+By using our Website, you accept these terms and conditions in full.
 If you disagree with these terms and conditions or any part of these terms and conditions, you must not use this website.

-Cookies
+# Cookies

 By using this website and agreeing to these Terms, you consent to Our use of cookies, in accordance with the terms of Our Privacy Policy.

-License to use website
+# License to use website

 Unless otherwise stated, Slade Rice Watkins and/or its licensors own the intellectual property rights on the Website, as well as the material displayed